TezRomacH/python-package-template/{{ cookiecutter.project_name }}/CONTRIBUTING.md

 ### Checks

 Many checks are configured for this project.
-Command `make check-codestyle` will run black diffs, darglint docstring style and mypy.
+Command `make check-codestyle` will check black, isort and darglint.
 The `make check-safety` command will look at the security of your code.

-You can also use `STRICT=1` flag to make the check be strict.

 ### Before submitting